 The umpires were not to be left out of the action, as we are coming to expect in games involving Zimbabwe.
 DJ in the comments of a cricket website had this to say: “Umpires haven’t given good decisions.
 There were at least 3-4 front-foot no-balls and some wides missed.
 If umpires’ decisions were correct, then the result might be different.
 Better luck next time Zimbabwe.”

 Another by the username Boundary Rider said: “Zimbabwe seem to be having a run of dubious decisions against them.
 Brendan Taylor for one, being given out on a referral and even the commentators could not see how.
 The Zimbabwe bowlers getting wides for their bouncers and then the opposition don’t.”
 I wonder if Zimbabwe Cricket can send a complaint to the ICC about the quality of umpiring?

 Credit to the Pakistan fast bowlers, Mohammed Irfan and Wahab Riaz, who made sure Zimbabwe would not get their way.
 We didn’t get off to the flyer that we expected.
 Taylor laboured to 50 and Sean Williams chipped in with 33, leaving too much for an injured Elton Chigumbura, and we succumbed to yet another loss.
 The proverbial ‘snatching defeat from the jaws of victory’.

-Twitter user Siryane left us with what we have now become used to: “Zimbabwe always finds the most unremarkable way to win, and the most painful way to lose.”
-Despite this, we can still make it to the quarterfinals, our world cup campaign will be determined on Saturdaywhen we take on an in-form Ireland, who will be playing to prove that they belong with the very best in cricket.
+Twitter user Siryane left us with what we have now become used to: “Zimbabwe always finds the most unremarkable way to win, and the most painful way to lose”.
+Despite this, we can still make it to the quarterfinals.
+Our world cup campaign will be determined on Saturday when we take on an in-form Ireland.
+Ireland will be playing to prove that they belong with the very best in cricket.
 This for me will be the match of the tournament for Zimbabwe and we need to win this.

 This article was first published by Wisden India